CBICA/NiChart_Workflows/README.md

 Install dependencies for the **NiChart<sup>Workflows</sup>** in a conda environment using the following commands. **NiChart<sup>Workflows</sup>** uses snakemake to automate things, which is (most easily) installed with mamba.

+Note: Installation tested on macOS and Linux.
+Windows compatibility is not guaranteed.

 ```bash
 conda install -n base -c conda-forge mamba # If needed
 mamba init # If first time installing, then potentially source ~/.bashrc